Serkali-sudo/strelingo-addon/README.md

     *   Select your desired **Main Language** (typically the language the audio is in).
     *   Select your desired **Translation Language** (typically your native language or the one you want for comparison).
     *   **Note:** The Translation Language field is automatically pre-filled with your browser's language if not previously configured!
+    *   *(Optional)* Expand the **"Optional Providers"** section to add Wyzie / SubSource API keys, pick which Wyzie sources to query, and set the provider mode.
+Leave it collapsed/empty to use only the default sources.
 4. Click the "Install Addon" button or link displayed on the page (it might be at the bottom).
 5. Your browser might ask for permission to open the link with Stremio.
 Allow it.
 6. Stremio should open and prompt you to confirm the installation **with your selected configuration**.
 Click "Install".